Intellectual property (IP)

 We have established significant goodwill and repute in our corporate colours, our ‘get up’ and other elements of our brand.
 Our verbal brand sums up what we stand for and who we are as an organisation, who we want to be, where we see our future, and the values that we stand for.
 These elements of our identity are protected by copyright, trade mark law and the law of passing off.

-View a list of the product names and trade marks owned by Ordnance Survey Limited.
+View the list of product names and trade marks owned by Ordnance Survey Limited.
 These trade marks (and other elements of our brand) may only be used with our permission.

 View our style guide (PDF).
 This sets out information on how and when our customers need to use copyright and other IP acknowledgements.
 It also includes a specific set of branding guidelines on how Licensed Partners may promote the use of OS data in their products or services.
 These ensure that the quality of our joint partnerships and the data we share, is endorsed in a way which we can all be proud of, whilst at the same time protecting Ordnance Survey Limited’s intellectual property rights.